 Element: 1.1.
-Ecosystem diversity

-Conserve ecosystem diversity at the stand and landscape levels my maintaining the variety of communities and ecosystems that naturally occur in the DFA.

-Value Objective Indicator Target Variance The species composition of the forest on the DFA The overall species composition of the productive forest on the DFA remains stable.
-1.1.2 Forest area by species composition.
-The forest area (ha) by leading species composition remains within 10% of the baseline on a 5 year rolling average by species.
-10% (i.e. up to 20%) over the 5 year rolling average.
+Ecosystem diversity Conserve ecosystem diversity at the stand and landscape levels my maintaining the variety of communities and ecosystems that naturally occur in the DFA.
+Value Objective Indicator Target Variance The species composition of the forest on the DFA The overall species composition of the productive forest on the DFA remains 1.1.2 Forest area by species composition.
+The forest area (ha) by leading species composition remains within 10% of the baseline on a 10% (i.e. up to 20%) over the 5 year rolling average.